marcope-98/fractal-rendering/README.md

 # Mandelbrot Renderer - C++17 + Raylib

-This project is a real-time Mandelbrot Set renderer build with C++17 and raylib 5.5, exploring the impact of several optimization strategies on fractal rendering performance.
+This project is a real-time Mandelbrot Set renderer built with C++17 and raylib 5.5, exploring the impact of several optimization strategies on fractal rendering performance.

 ![](/media/MandelbrotSet.png?raw=true "Mandelbrot set")

 ## Overview
-The renderer visualizes the Mandelbrot Set using multiple algorithm approaches: from a simple, naive escape-time algorithm to AVX/AVX2-optimized versions runnign across multiple threads and a thread pool.
+The renderer visualizes the Mandelbrot Set using multiple algorithmic approaches: from a simple, naive escape-time algorithm to AVX/AVX2-optimized versions running across multiple threads and a thread pool.

 By leveraging raylib, the user can interactively explore the fractal space with smooth zooming, panning, and algorithm switching; all rendered in real time.